Use Aurora HDR for free for 14 days.

 Lens flare can be instantly achieved by shooting into the sun.
 Just allow the sunlight to hit the lens at the right angle.
 What you need to do here is to redirect the light so that instead of directly reaching the sensor it reflects several times internally before hitting the sensor.

-This is what makes the magic happen.
+This is what makes the magic with a sun flare lens happen.
 If you’re shooting indoors, use a window as the source of sun rays.

 Your aperture can affect the appearance of the lens flare.
 If you close down the aperture, you’ll create lens flares that look like sun-stars.
+In the same way, you can make a haze trick.
 On the other hand, if you decide to shoot with a wide open aperture, the background details will smooth out and the dreamy, hazy effects that lens flare creates will be visible.

 The easiest option is to shoot with your camera in aperture priority mode (AV on a Canon, A on a Nikon).
 This way, you’ll be able to easily adjust the aperture.
 And if your camera is set to automatically select the ISO, it will also automatically choose the shutter speed.